jamjarlabs/JamJar/docs/architecture/ECS/index.md

-A system is some logic that can operate on entities and components to interpret them and modify them, for example the MotionSystem manages entities that have a Transform and a Motion, adjusting the values of the data stored in them based on physics equations, or the PrimitiveSystem which takes Primitive render shape descriptions and converts them into a format that the render pipeline can use to draw shapes.
+A system is some logic that can operate on entities and components to interpret them and modify them, for example the MotionSystem manages entities that have a Transform and a Motion, adjusting the values of the data stored in them based on physics equations, or the SpriteSystem which takes Sprite descriptions and converts them into a format that the render pipeline can use to draw shapes.

 ## Benefits